 Sometimes, however, an exercise can cause knee pain even if you perform it flawlessly.
-And those exercises you should avoid entirely.
+And you should avoid those exercises entirely.

-The Worst Exercises For Bad Knees
+The Worst Exercises for Bad Knees

-Running and plyometric (i.e., jumping) exercises, both of which are extremely high impact.
-The list is literally that short, but you’d be surprised how many workouts contain the latter, including those in such Beachbody programs as INSANITY and22-Minute Hard Corps.
+Running and plyometric (i.e., jumping) exercises, both of which are extremely high-impact.
+The list is literally that short, but you’d be surprised how many workouts contain the latter, including those in Beachbody programs such as INSANITY and 22 Minute Hard Corps.

 Also, every pound you lose is less stress on your knees, which will help lessen strain, and, thus, pain.
 So watch your diet, and move as much as you can.
 Your body will respond in kind.

 The Best Workouts for Bad Knees

-Here’s a rundown and synopsis of some Beachbody options to consider, from easiest to hardest.
+Here’s a rundown and synopsis of some Beachbody options to consider, from easiest to hardest:

 Tai Cheng – This is a great mobility and stabilization program that almost anyone can do.
 The downside is that it won’t burn many calories or quickly change your body composition.
-The upside is that, no matter who you are, it will improve your knee issues.
+The upside is that no matter who you are, it will improve your knee issues.

-21 Day Fix – Currently, Beachbody’s best entry-level, knee-friendly program for those who need to lose some weight.
-While there is some jumping in this program, and even a “plyo” workout, there are always modifiers you can follow.
+21 Day Fix – Currently Beachbody’s best entry-level, knee-friendly program for those who need to lose some weight.
+While there is some jumping in this program and even a “plyo” workout, there are always modifiers you can follow.

-Country Heat – Our wildly popular country-dance inspired program is an ideal choice for people just beginning their fitness journey — or veterans looking for a change of pace.
+Country Heat – Our wildly popular country dance-inspired program is an ideal choice for people just beginning their fitness journey — or veterans looking for a change of pace.
 Each 30-minute total-body cardio workout is packed with fun, high-energy, low-impact moves virtually guaranteed to get your heart pumping and sweat pouring.

-Brazil Butt Lift – There is some light jumping, and a lot of squatting, but if you can handle it, this program focuses on your butt and hips and greatly improves the stability of your pelvic girdle.
+Brazil Butt Lift – There is some light jumping and a lot of squatting, but if you can handle it, this program focuses on your butt and hips and greatly improves the stability of your pelvic girdle.
 This makes your body “track” better, reducing the strain on your knees.